 Therefore, the business model of placing equipment requires scenarios in which the needs of prospective clients have urgency.
 Urgency adds significant value to local service.
 But again, there is a problem…

 The problem with using urgency to build a local delivery model for ATMs, is that Bitcoin is a virtual product.
 Even a seller or exchange in China can deliver an online money exchange instantly.

 Suppose that you are responsible for setting up a video projector in a hotel ball-room.
 The conference is already in progress and hundreds of people are looking toward a blank movie screen.
 You suddenly discover that your video cable is defective and wireless options will not work .
 You need an HDMI cable and a thunderbolt adapter immediately.
 It must be at least 18 feet long and be a recent model to support the audio channels and resolution of your presentation.

 The local Best Buy store has the cable in stock.
 It’s $89.99 and the store can have it at the front desk in the next 10 minutes.
 Your frugal partner finds the same cable online for $29.99 (2-day delivery) or $9.50 shipped from China (about 2 weeks).

 Which do you choose?
 Is it just a cable that you need?
 No!
-The value that you require is a compatible a cable in your hands within minutes — preferably with a local and experienced vendor, in case there is a problem.
+The value that you require is a compatible cable in your hands within minutes – preferably from a local and experienced vendor, in case there is an installation or application problem.

 In almost any scenario-even catering to impulse buyers-a Bitcoin ATM can’t match the value of someone delivering a compatible cable instantly.
 If it is a commodity that you are selling (Bitcoin is a commodity), then a profitable business model requires that you sell speed, convenience or privacy.
 Cryptocurrency ATMs lose on all three fronts.